 Before heading to Banff in the afternoon, you have to make a stop for one more adventure that includes time spent with a few cute fluffy teammates.
 You sit back and snuggle with your love while a team of huskies pull you through some of the most magical snow-covered scenery in Lake Louise with Kingmik Dog Sled Tours.
 You look into each other's eyes and feel truly grateful for having this experience together.

 Once you get to Banff, check into your hotel and then try out one of the fabulous intimate restaurants - like the Block Kitchen + Bar, or The Grizzly House, where you and your partner share the excitement for a long-awaited date night.

 Next, you make your way to the Lux Cinema to take continue your relaxing day and take in a movie.
 Not quite sure how tomorrow could possibly top today, but you look forward to the possibilities.

-Day 3 - Long Brunches and Hot Springs
+Day 3 - Long Brunches and Retail Therapy

-An afternoon wander around downtown lined with local handmade shops and iconic views of Mt.
-Rundle and Cascade Mountian, may be enough to fill your 3-day getaway.
+An afternoon wander around the downtown streets lined with local handmade shops and iconic views of Mt.
+Rundle and Cascade Mountain, maybe enough to fill your 3-day getaway.
 But, maybe not, and a jaunt up Tunnel Mountain for one last stretch of the legs before you go is in order.

 Returning to the city feeling like you’ve given each other the attention you both deserve feels rewarding.
 You remind each other of your favourite parts of your time away and make plans to do it again.
 This time, a little sooner.